 While commanding the unit in Devlali in 2002, Colonel Azad Sameer the Colonel General Staff with our Divisional Headquarters visited us.
-After the discussions in my office, as we were leaving for lunch at the Officers’ Mess, Captian Mitra, our Adjutant (staff officer who assists the Commanding Officer and is in charge of all the organisation, administration and discipline of a unit) came into the office to ask me whether I had invited Colonel Sameer for the dinner at the Dhaba.
+After the discussions in my office, as I was leaving for lunch at the Officers’ Mess, Captian Mitra, our Adjutant (staff officer who assists the Commanding Officer and is in charge of all organisation, administration and discipline of a unit) came to my office and asked me “Sir, have you invited Colonel Sameer for the dinner at the Dhaba?
+Do I need to prepare an invitation card for the dinner?”
 (Dhaba is a roadside restaurant mostly frequented by the passing truck drivers).
-He also wanted to know whether an invitation card is needed to be prepared for which I directed him to prepare the card for the evening cocktails at the Officers’ Mess.
+I replied “Send him an invitation card card for the evening cocktails at our Officers’ Mess.”

 Colonel Sameer is a great thinker and we had many discussions varying from military subjects to parenting and also our outlook towards religion and politics.
 We both believed in our God, and did not believe in wearing our God on our sleeves or placing the images of our God in our vehicles in that many in the army never realised that Colonel Sameer was a Muslim and I a Christian.

-I handed over the card to Colonel Sameer, inviting him to attend the cocktails.
-I then told him about the dinner at the Dhaba.
+Handing over the invitation card to Colonel Sameer I said “Sir, you are invited for a cocktails at our Officers’ Mess at 7 PM.
+It would be followed by a dinner at the local Dhaba.”
 From the facial expressions and body language of Colonel Sameer, it was evident that he did not like the idea of the dinner at a Dhaba.
 Being a thorough gentleman, did not utter a word and accepted the invitation.

 During many tactical discussions and exercises we had, I had the opportunity of accompanying Colonel Sameer.
-He was a ever smiling, soft spoken soldier who would easily pass off as a young Lieutenant.
-After preparations for the next day, in the evening we would hit the bar at the Officers’ Mess.
-He would order his favourite Old Monk Rum and I a peg of Teachers Whiskey.
-Invariably the barman assuming that Colonel Sameer to be a young officer, would serve me first.
-At last I had to request him that when together, we both will always move around in our uniforms.
+He was a ever smiling, soft spoken soldier who easily passed off as a young Lieutenant.
+After preparations for the next day, in the evening we visited the bar at the Officers’ Mess.
+He ordered his favourite Old Monk Rum and I a peg of Teachers Whiskey.
+The barman assuming that Colonel Sameer to be a young officer, served me first.
+At last I had to request him “Sir, whenever we are together, we both will always move around in our uniforms.”